Managing Configuration Comments on IOS XR

 !
 NEW COMMENT - BACKUP PATH - 450

-In the second scenario, we examine what happens when, after updating the comment, the OSPF cost of the interface is modified from 450 to 150.
+In the second scenario, after updating the comment, the OSPF cost of the interface is modified from 450 to 150, and the resulting behavior is observed.

 RP/0/RP0/CPU0:PE-TEST-1(config-ospf)#area 0